 This case, from the files of a local asset planner, took place before October 17 when the most sweeping changes to the federal bankruptcy code in 25 years took effect.
 Florida physicians will now find it tougher to go bankrupt or bare.

 New provisions, entitled “The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005,” may alter the way doctors respond to the state’s medical liability insurance crisis.
 Florida physicians pay some of the highest premiums in the nation, according to the Chicago-based independent newsletter, Medical Liability Monitor.

 “The whole concept of going bare is that as a last recourse, doctors could file Chapter 7 bankruptcy and discharge debts, including judgments,” said Arthur Spector, JD, a former US bankruptcy judge in Michigan who now practices law in Fort Lauderdale.
-“The bankruptcy option for many doctors may have been taken off the table,” added Stanley Foodman, CPA, a Miami forensic accountant who assists attorneys and judges in uncovering hidden assets.
+“The bankruptcy option for many doctors may have been taken off the table,” added Stanley Foodman, CPA, a Miami forensic accountant who assists attorneys and judges in uncovering hidden assets (Florida Physicians).